 While men and women score similarly in verbal and math skills, women tend to have lower spatial skills.
 This specifically refers to skills in mentally rotating objects which is important for success in many engineering disciplines.
 On a positive note, studies show that training can lead to significant improvements in this skill for men and women.
 There is also evidence that playing video games can improve spatial skills.

-Studies based on the big five frameworks show that men and women score similarly on consciousness, one of the biggest personality based predictors of job performance.
+Studies based on the big five frameworks show that men and women score similarly on consciousness, one of the biggest personality-based predictors of job performance.
 Men score slightly higher on assertiveness.
-Women tend to be more anxiety prone and are significantly more agreeable, particularly on aspects related to nurturing.
-However, these differences were largest in the US data but not supported in data from others parts of the world.
+Women tend to be more anxiety-prone and are significantly more agreeable, particularly in aspects related to nurturing.
+However, these differences were largest in the US data but not supported in data from other parts of the world.
 For example, Black South African women scored similarly to men on anxiety proneness and agreeableness.
-Current understanding of gender differences in personality is mixed.
+The current understanding of gender differences in personality is mixed.

 In studies looking at work-related interests, the studies have found sizable gender differences.
 In particular, men prefer working with things, and women prefer working with people.
 Even when women select STEM careers, they tend to prefer occupations that offer more options for interaction with people, such as in biological science, medicine, Psychology, and Social Sciences.

-Based on current scientific understanding, it is clear that the capability differences between men and women are complex and not favoring any particular gender.
+Based on current scientific understanding, it is clear that the capability differences between men and women are complex and do not favor any particular gender.
 At the same time, there is evidence pointing to the importance of nature and nurture in shaping vocational preferences and job interests.
 For organizations looking to create gender parity, an exploration of the difference between men and women is less useful.
 It may be more fruitful to explore why women are less likely to choose, pursue, and stay in STEM careers.
 Similarly, it is worth investigating why men are less likely to work in more female-centric careers such as nursing and education.
-Addressing these challenge is advantages to both business and society.
+Addressing these challenges is advantageous to both business and society.
 About 57% of recent graduates with a bachelor’s degree are women, accounting for a large portion of the incoming workforce.
 Organizations that aspire to gain a competitive advantage in a tight labor market can stand to gain by attracting a diverse candidate pool.
-When more women are employed in higher paying roles, it proves advantages to the economy and society.
+When more women are employed in higher-paying roles, it proves advantageous to the economy and society.

-According to the most recent National Science Foundation (NSF) statistics, female enrollment into STEM bachelor’s programs is failing.
+According to the most recent National Science Foundation (NSF) statistics, female enrollment in STEM bachelor’s programs is failing.
 In the US, enrollment of women in undergraduate Computer Science programs fell from 25% in 2004 to 18% in 2014.
 A similar decline was observed in Math and Statistics programs where women enrollments dropped from 46% in 2004 to 42% in 2014.
 This decline is rather puzzling given the increase in gender parity in math scores.
 Sociocultural factors may be a key factor in explaining this decline.
 In the NSF survey, women select “family” as the most frequent reason for not working.
 This was closely followed by “job not available” as a leading reason.
-What these responses suggest is that women continue to bear the primary responsibility for child rearing and eldercare.
+What these responses suggest is that women continue to bear the primary responsibility for child-rearing and eldercare.
 Another cause may be that women are more likely to be paid less than their husbands leading to fewer economic benefits for the family.
-Infact, the 2015 US Census Bureau statistics show that women made 21% less than their male counterparts.
+In fact, the 2015 US Census Bureau statistics show that women made 21% less than their male counterparts.
 Furthermore, women tend to be over-represented in jobs with lower median incomes.
-All these factors, likely contributes to women deprioritizing their career to ensure at least one member has a stable and rewarding career.
-Lack of female role models in successful positions may be an additional factor influencing women’s career decisions.
+All these factors likely contribute to women deprioritizing their careers to ensure at least one member has a stable and rewarding career.
+The lack of female role models in successful positions may be an additional factor influencing women’s career decisions.
 These arguments reveal a broader set of inter-mingled challenges that go beyond the gender differences debate..
 Therefore, single solutions such as attracting more women into STEM careers may only be minimally effective in creating gender parity.
 What’s required is a multi-pronged approach that addresses some of the systemic root causes leading to gender inequality..